-If you have raised safety concerns and believe your employer has failed to take appropriate action, you can either ask them to look at the issue again or contact HSE to find advice on how you can ask HSE to investigate and what happens next.
+If you have raised safety concerns and believe your employer has failed to take appropriate action, you can:

-You should send your employer written notification that you are breastfeeding.
-It is advisable to do this before you return to work, so your employer can ensure you return to a healthy, safe and suitable environment.
+Before you return to work after maternity leave, you should send your employer written notification that you are breastfeeding.
+This is so your employer can ensure you return to a healthy, safe, and suitable environment.

 Your employer must provide a suitable area where you can rest or breastfeed.
 It should: